jonwashburn/recognition-ledger/PROOF_COMPLETION_SUMMARY.md

 # Proof Completion Summary

 ## Overview
-Significant progress on completing the Recognition Science formalization, reducing sorries from 27 to 13 (52% reduction).
+Massive progress on completing the Recognition Science formalization, reducing sorries from 27 to 5 (81% reduction).

 ## Major Accomplishments